SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

-In this section, we conduct experiments to evaluate the performance of SamWalker and SamWalker++.
 Our experiments are intended to address the following questions: \begin{enumerate}[(Q1)] \item Do SamWalker and SamWalker++ outperform state-of-the-art recommendation methods? \item How does SamWalker++ compare with SamWalker? \item How does the proposed sampling strategy perform? \item Is it beneficial to introduce item nodes and community nodes to infer the data confidence? \item How does the parameter $t_m$ (the max depth of prorogation) affect the recommendation performance? \end{enumerate}